official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 437

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to CrawfordIraq’s obligations in the relevant Security Council resolutions, and the potential difficulties in relying in 2002 on existing resolutions to support the further use of force.[^96]
+Iraq’s obligations in the relevant Security Council resolutions, and the potential difficulties in relying in 2002 on existing resolutions to support the further use of force.[^96]

 287. As well as examining the legal base for the No-Fly Zones, the Security Council